concentricsky/edplan-standard/index.md

 View the EdPlan Standard API Definition [here](./edplan-standard.yaml).
 This file is compatible with OpenAPI 3.0.

+## Design Principles
+We want to create an initial cut of the EdPlan Standard that is immediately usable.
+This data should be able to move between the relevant services that implement edplans.
+It must be a practical implementation to hold minimum viable versions of the edplan data created and understood in the participating vendors' products.
+This means the data model should be compatible with the data models in existing products from the start.

+### Acceptance Criteria
+* Is this model workable to move a minimum viable version of our edplan data into and out of a repository?

 ## Data Model

 ### IdealizedPathway {#IdealizedPathway}